 1. The MCPTT client 1 sends the IOPS floor request message to the target IOPS MCPTT group.
 The MCPTT client 1 transmits the group session packets carrying the IOPS floor request message to the IOPS MC connectivity function for distribution to the corresponding IOPS group IP multicast address.

 2. The IOPS MC connectivity function determines that the received packets correspond to a group session targeting a specific IOPS MCPTT group.
-The IOPS MC connectivity function decides distributing the received group session packets to the target MCPTT clients over MBMS and/or unicast transmissions.
+The IOPS MC connectivity function decides distributing the received group session packets to the target MCPTT clients over multicast/broadcast/multicast and/or unicast transmissions.

 3. The IOPS MC connectivity function distributes the group session packets carrying the IOPS floor request to the MCPTT clients from the target IOPS MCPTT group.